namtvit07/pushpop/README.md

 Note: You probably want to monitor the process via something like [supervisord](http://supervisord.org/).

+Note #2: If you are on Windows foreman [won't work](https://github.com/pushpop-project/pushpop/issues/2).
+Here's a list of [foreman alternatives](http://nikolas.demiridis.gr/post/65679016070/heroku-for-windows-junkies-some-foreman-alternatives).

 ## Rake Tasks

 Pushpop comes with some rake tasks to make command line interaction and deployment easier.